Codas/foundryvtt-performance-hacks/README.md

 But now we face another problem: Drawing the hp bars and token effect isons also break the pipeline since we switch from drawing simple complex graphics to simple textures to graphics again.
 To make matters worse, every token effect icon has its own, separate texture which can someteimes be too much to batch in one go.

-#### Simple bitmap caching for token effects and ressource bars
+#### Simple bitmap caching for token effects and resource bars

-Luckily, enabling caching for ressource bars and effect icons is as simple as telling the graphics library foundry uses to enable caching.
-This just means that whenever one of the ressources (HP, legendary actions, ...) of a token changes, we redraw the UI element once and then write this result to a texture.
+Luckily, enabling caching for resource bars and effect icons is as simple as telling the graphics library foundry uses to enable caching.
+This just means that whenever one of the resources (HP, legendary actions, ...) of a token changes, we redraw the UI element once and then write this result to a texture.
 In later draw operations, no complicated graphics are drawn again.
 Instead, the texture cache is used to almost instantly (and batchable!) show the same image again.

 The same strategy can be used to cache the status efect icon rows, which most of the time change even less frequently.